 212.278.8111 ext 3430

 Quincie is a Brooklyn-based dancer, choreographer, curator/producer, fitness instructor, and arts administrator.
-Summer of 2013 marks the start of her life in NYC, and she has enjoyed meeting and working with the many bright souls she’s met.
-Quincie has a duet dance theater company with Dare Harlow, Q&A Productions, where she enjoys creating quirky duets and producing shows that allow her the ability to perform alongside her amazing friends.
+Summer of 2013 marks the start of her life in NYC, and she has enjoyed meeting and working with many bright souls since then.
+Quincie is co-director of a duet dance theater company with Dare Harlow, Q&A Productions, where they create quirky duets as well as produce evenings that showcase their talented friends and benefit non-profits they are passionate about.
 Other organizations she currently works with in arts administration are Periapsis Music and Dance and The Brooklyn Americana Music Festival.
 Genealogy, embroidery, and craft beers are of high interest to Quincie.
 She has a BFA in Dance & Choreography from Virginia Commonwealth University.

 Jaime Wright, Program Administrator